-Yes, students can elect to live in the residence halls during the summer session and will have access to a range of on-campus food options.
+Yes, students can elect to live in the residence halls during the summer session and will have access to a range of on-campus food options, subject to public health considerations.
 All of our residence halls are air-conditioned.
 Students who elect to live on-campus will be billed for room and board as they would any other session.

 Yes, to be eligible for free courses during the summer 2021 term, students must enroll in at least one course in any format (on-campus, hybrid or online) for the fall 2020 trimester.
 Students who enroll part-time (that is, students who take one, two or three courses) in the fall or spring are eligible.
 Once a student enrolls in and pays for 10 courses over the course of the year, additional courses during the summer will be free.
 (Winter and spring intensives count as one course.)
 For example, if a student enrolls in and pays for three courses in the fall and then five courses in the spring, they could pay for two more courses in the summer (for a total of 10 courses over the year) and get the rest of their summer courses for free.
 Students who enroll full-time (four, five or six courses) in the fall and full-time in the spring can enroll for free in the summer.